 - Program Evaluation - Program evaluation as a management practice that relates to strategic planning, program development and improvement, resource allocation, and marketing.
 Application of outcome-based evaluation and results-based accountability frameworks.

 - Practicum - Integrates and applies the nonprofit theories being learned in the course work with the realities of the workplace.
-This practicum provides students the opportunity to apply their knowledge in a variety of nonprofit skill areas within local nonprofit organizations.
+Provides students the opportunity to apply their knowledge in a variety of nonprofit skill areas within local nonprofit organizations.

 - Capstone - Independent research analyzing and proposing resolution to a significant nonprofit leadership issue or management problem that synthesizes, through application, a wide variety of the leadership management skills and knowledge taught throughout the program.
 The course requires completion of a physical product and an oral presentation.

-- Other Courses as approved by your Advisor
+- Courses from additional University departments as approved by your Advisor